gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

-   The value "2" is defined as an indication to the peer that from its perspective all SCTP packets with user message or using the SCTP-AUTH key associated with the oldest DTLS connection has been sent and acknowledged as received in a non-renegable way.
+   The value "2" is defined as an indication to the peer that from its perspective all SCTP packets with user message or using the SCTP-AUTH key associated with the oldest DTLS connection have been sent and acknowledged as received in a non-renegable way.
 This is used per {{Parallel-Dtls}} to initiate the closing of the DTLS connections during rekeying.